DreamingDevs/Session-Management-in-Azure-Webroles-using-Azure-Cache-Service/README.md

 -----------

-Traditional ASP.Net developers can't imagine their life without the usage of Session Object (either - InProc or State Server or SqlServer or Custom modes).
-Devs use this powerfull api not only to persist sensitive information on server for some time intervals, but also to tranfer data objects across postbacks between different pages.
+Traditional ASP.Net developers can't imagine their life without the usage of Session Object (either - InProc or State Server or SQL Server or Custom modes).
+Devs use this powerful API not only to persist sensitive information on server for some time intervals, but also to transfer data objects across postbacks between different pages.

 Problems with session management arises when we go on to the Webfarm (or typically multiple instances of web server), especially where a typical load balancer comes in between the client and server farm.
 When a ClientA makes a first request, which is being